Bring Shelter Cymru’s expertise In-house

 Choose from our in-house courses below to find the best course that fits your organisation.
 Alternatively, we can discuss your training needs and develop a bespoke package that pinpoints the most relevant content for your staff.
 We can base these on our eLearning courses or create something completely new.

 From half a day to four-day courses, we will fit in with the dates that suit you.
+All of our in-house courses can be delivered live online or in person.

 Topics and courses